ArduPilot/ardupilot_wiki/plane/source/docs/calibrating-an-airspeed-sensor.rst

 some users may find they need to calibrate their airspeed sensor by changing :ref:`ARSPD_RATIO <ARSPD_RATIO>`.
-You will find an "Airspeed ratio" setting in the configuration page of the flight controller in your ground station.
+You will find an "Airspeed ratio" setting in the configuration page of the autopilot in your ground station.

 Adjusting
 :ref:`ARSPD_RATIO <ARSPD_RATIO>` can be done automatically using the automatic calibration feature available